PopovEvgeniy/kmswizard/readme.txt

 Program description

-This software lets you activate Microsoft Windows via custom KMS server.
+This software lets you activate Microsoft Windows via a custom KMS server.
 Please use it for non-commercial home purposes only.
 This software needs admin rights for correct work.
 Run it as an admin.

 Product key

-The volume license is the best choice because it doesn't have problem with activation.
+The volume license is the best choice because it doesn't have problems with activation.
 Use the volume license if possible.
-You need to apply the product key the from volume license before do activation if you have an ordinary license.
+You need to apply the product key from the volume license before activation if you have an ordinary license.
 You can see these keys here: https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/jj612867(v%3Dws.11)

 Trouble guide